 This section provides resources that will help you to be more culturally aware and provide culturally safe and competent care to those from diverse backgrounds.

-The Department of Health: Aged Care Diversity Framework outlines action plans to address the needs of all diverse groups including Aboriginal and Torres Strait Islander peoples, senior Australians, Culturally and Linguistically Diverse backgrounds and Lesbian, Gay, Bisexual, Transsexual and Intersex elders.
+The Department of Health and Aged Care: Aged Care Diversity Framework outlines action plans to address the needs of all diverse groups including Aboriginal and Torres Strait Islander peoples, senior Australians, Culturally and Linguistically Diverse backgrounds and Lesbian, Gay, Bisexual, Transsexual and Intersex elders.
 Intended for aged care service providers the documents can be downloaded from the Department website.

 Aged Care Diversity Framework action plans